 Predictors of father involvement

 We found overall relatively high levels of father involvement, especially with general help, but less involvement with more concrete behaviors such as soothing the child.
 We also found that fathers in extended households were less involved at 3 months than those living in a nuclear arrangement, suggesting that their involvement may sometimes be substituted by grandmothers or others in the household, especially in the early infancy period.
-The observed pattern may reflect traditional gender role distinctions, but is also consistent with findings fromsuggesting that many fathers wish to be more involved but find that gender or family norms reflecting expectations that mothers are ‘better’ caregivers can be barriers to greater engagement (S. Lewis et al., 2015; Maken et al., 2017; Sriram, 2011).
-The father’s overall involvement is thus likely a reflection of complex family relationships and dynamics (S. Lewis et al., 2015; Roopnarine et al., 2013).
+The observed pattern may reflect traditional gender role distinctions, but is also consistent with findings from South Asia and elsewhere that suggest that many fathers wish to be more involved but find that gender or family norms reflecting expectations that mothers are ‘better’ caregivers can be barriers to greater engagement (S. Lewis et al., 2015; Maken et al., 2017; Sriram, 2011).
+Research from India and Nepal also suggests that norms and desires related to father’s involvement are changing in the region and so the snapshot in our study reflects contemporary and complex family relationships and dynamics (S. Lewis et al., 2015; Roopnarine et al., 2013).

 We did not find a clear pattern in father involvement changing between the 3 and 12 month periods.
 One might expect father involvement to increase over time since 1 year olds ‘can do more’, and so it may be a bit easier for fathers to engage through play.
 On the other hand, others have reported slight decreases in father involvement over time, hypothesizing that the mother is in greater need of support in the first few months of an infants’ life (Smith & Howard, 2008).
 It is possible that both of these processes are occurring in parallel.
 We plan to continue to examine how father involvement changes over time as the children in our cohort get older.

 We did not find SES, as measured through assets, to consistently predict father involvement.
-Others who have found SES to be a stronger predictor of involved have noted that a key reason that poverty can lead to lower apparent paternal involvement is because fathers are out of the house seeking any employment they can find (Cabrera et al., 2007; Garfield & Mesman, 2016; J. Jeong et al., 2016).
+Others who have found SES to be a stronger predictor of involvement have noted that a key reason that poverty can lead to lower apparent paternal involvement is because fathers are out of the house seeking any employment they can find (Cabrera et al., 2007; Garfield & Mesman, 2016; J. Jeong et al., 2016).
 Our findings also support this idea that fathers who are temporarily not in the home may provide indirect support and may be qualitatively different from uninvolved fathers who are present in the home.
 The majority of temporarily non-resident fathers were away because of work, although we did not have complete information on the occupational status of all fathers.
 These families tended to have slightly higher SES and more likely to be living in an extended household arrangement – hence they were very different from the co-resident and uninvolved fathers.
 Families as a whole make decisions about the best strategies to contribute to overall family welfare, and it may not be correct to assume that a co-resident father is always more beneficial for the child and mother, as compared to a father who is away but still provides and cares for them.
 Such differences point to the importance of treating non-resident fathers separately when studying father involvement and not grouping them together with fathers who are co-resident and score low on specific involvement items (more discussion on this group of fathers below with the maternal depression findings).